-- Partial degradation of tagged protein by proteases: Add protease inhibitors (use EDTA with caution, see Table 2, on page 5). - Contaminants have high affinity for the metal ion used: Optimize the concentration of imidazole in the sample and binding buffer, see Chapter 7 Optimization, on page 17.
+- Partial degradation of tagged protein by proteases: Add protease inhibitors (use EDTA with caution, see Table 2, on page 7). - Contaminants have high affinity for the metal ion used: Optimize the concentration of imidazole in the sample and binding buffer, see Chapter 7.
 Wash before elution with binding buffer containing as high a concentration of imidazole as possible, without causing elution of the target protein.
 A shallow imidazole gradient (20 column volumes or more) may separate proteins with similar binding strengths.